oneeve8/kobble-data/content/feamber.md

 But does it?
 Does it make logical sense?

-Does it have to make logical sense?
+Does it necessarily have to make logical sense?

 We are spiritual beings dwelling in a physical body.